-What Devices Work with YouTube TV?
+What devices are compatible with YouTube TV?

-- Smart TVs: Android TV (select models), Samsung TV (2016+ models only), LG TV (2016+ models only), Vizio (select SmartCast models), Hisense (select models), Sharp (select models)
+- Smart TVs: Android TV (select models), Samsung TV (2016 models and newer only), LG TV (2016 models and newer only), Vizio (all SmartCast models), Hisense (MTK5658, MTK5659, and MSD6586 models), Sharp (select models)

-- Mobile devices and tablets: Android (5.0 and up), iOS (9.1 and up)
+- Mobile devices and tablets: Android (L and up), iPhone (iOS 12 and up), iPad (iOS 12 and up)

-- Game consoles: Xbox One (all versions)
+- Game consoles: Xbox One (all versions), PS4 and PS5

-Can I Use YouTube TV on Other Devices?
+Can I use YouTube TV on other devices?

 You may struggle to use YouTube TV on devices not listed on its device support page.
 For the best results, we recommend sticking to one of the YouTube TV recommended devices.

 What are the advantages of subscribing to YouTube TV?